 When is Roloff Farms open?

-But what if I want to visit another time besides October? you may be thinking.
+But what if I want to visit another time besides October?
 Well, you’re in luck!
-You can book a private tour guided by either Matt, Zach, Amy or Jeremy, where they’ll take you in an all-terrain vehicle to some of the best photo ops on the farm.
+You can book a private tour guided by either Matt or Amy, where they’ll take you in an all-terrain vehicle to some of the best photo ops on the farm.
 You might get to see other Little People, Big World cast members, too, if you’re lucky.
-This amazing experience will cost $300 for up to three people, and then $25 for any extra guests.
+This amazing experience will cost $300 for up to three people and then $50 for any extra guests.
 Totally worth it, if you ask us.

 How much do the Roloffs make during pumpkin season?